RoboSherlock/robosherlock_docs/source/tutorials/create_your_own_ae.rst

 .. note:: it is not required that all primitive analysis engines annotate a scene, but for simplicity we call individual experts annotators.
 E.g. primitive AEs can generate object hypotheses, or have I/O tasks

+.. note:: Before you follow the next steps, make sure that you have 1) built your workspace after you have created the  :ref:`rs_tutorial<create_your_rs_catkin_pkg>` package and 2) sourced your catkin workspace.

 Create your annotator
 ---------------------